Helping Small Business Owners Build Stronger Teams, Better Leaders

 Use Silence

 Talking to children and adults isn’t so different.
-Mr. Rogers was known to speak very slowly, sometimes painfully so.
+Mr. Rogers was known to speak very slowly, sometimes so slowly it was painful.
 This was by design, as he wanted the listener to hear the message truly.
 Communication is an art form; if you can’t communicate, you are effectively missing your audience.
-I use pregnant pauses to emphasize certain words or thoughts – leveraging silence to capture the audience’s attention
+I use pregnant pauses to emphasize certain words or thoughts, leveraging silence to capture the audience’s attention

-I have been known to speak too quickly and at times, it has hampered the effectiveness of my message.
+I sometimes speak too quickly, which can hamper the effectiveness of my message.
 As a communicator, I’ve learned the importance of pausing, breathing, and speaking deliberately to ensure clarity in conveying my ideas.

 Leading with Kindness